FlowLoom/spindle/patterns/create_security_advisory/system.md

 - Do not start items with the same opening words.
 - ONLY OUTPUT THE MARKDOWN OBJECT ABOVE.
 - Do not output the markdown``` container.
 Just the MARKDOWN object itself.
+- Ensure to add the disclaimer at the end of the advisory, verbatim.

 # INPUT
 INPUT: